HIPAA Compliance Essentials for 2026

 - Write and keep detailed policies and steps.

-- Run regular team training.
+- Run regular workforce training.

 - Perform annual risk checks.